What is the best business structure for property investors?

 Your decision should be based around several things, most importantly, your business objectives.

-You could be planning to
+You could be planning to:

 • build a portfolio of properties from which to generate a passive income